 Small holes and breaks can start in the bone surface.
 Then, bony growths—called osteophytes or bone spurs—may begin to appear.
 Sometimes, small bone fragments or bits of cartilage break off and interfere with the movement of the joint, causing more swelling and pain.

-Eventually, the underlying bone, ligaments, blood vessels, nerves, and even muscles become irritated and inflamed as well.
+Bones, ligaments, blood vessels, nerves, and muscles can become irritated and inflamed.

 This is the second most common form of arthritis.
 Rheumatoid arthritis affects many joints in the hands, wrists, elbows, shoulders, and feet.
 This disease is often a life-long disease that can get worse with time.